Creating your personal website using Quarto

 c. continue developing your online “brand”

-In the meantime, explore some alumni websites (last year’s students used the {distill}
+In the meantime, explore some current student & alumni websites (Note: MEDS class of 2022 used the {distill}

 package to build their websites) for inspiration, or dig into the Quarto Website documentation if you’re hoping to get started now on further customization.